-- 7.18.14.1.
+7.18.14.1.
 Cul-De-Sacs.
-Any interior drive designed to be closed shall have a turnaround at the closed end with a minimum right-of-way diameter of 100 feet.
+Any interior drive designed to be closed shall have a turnaround at the closed end constructed in accordance with Section 10.110.10. with a minimum right-of-way diameter of 100 feet.
 The entire right-of-way of such turnaround shall be graded and usable for the turning of motor vehicles.
 Cul-de-sacs shall not exceed 750 feet in length.
-(Amended 4/3/2018) - 7.18.14.2.
+(Amended 4/3/2018)

+7.18.14.2.
 Access to the manufactured home park must be via a public road.
-The following street and parking standards shall be complied with: - 7.18.14.2.1.
-Maintenance of such streets shall be provided by the owner or operator of the park, who will be required to post a bond for the first year's maintenance, amount and terms to be determined by the Town Council. - 7.18.14.2.2.
+The following street and parking standards shall be complied with:

+7.18.14.2.1.
+Maintenance of such streets shall be provided by the owner or operator of the park, who will be required to post a bond for the first year's maintenance, amount and terms to be determined by the Town Council.

+7.18.14.2.2.
 Streets or drives within the manufactured home park shall intersect as nearly as possible at right angles, and no street shall intersect at less than 60 degrees.
-Where a street intersects a public street or road, the design standards of the NC Department of Transportation shall apply. - 7.18.14.2.3.
+Where a street intersects a public street or road, the design standards of the North Carolina Department of Transportation Town of Smithfield shall apply.

+7.18.14.2.3.
 Proposed streets, which are obviously in alignment with others, existing and named, shall bear the assigned name of the existing streets.
 In no case shall the name of proposed streets duplicate or be phonetically similar to existing street names, irrespective of the use of a suffix: Street, Avenue, Boulevard, Drive, Place, Court, etc. New manufactured home park names shall not duplicate or be similar to any existing manufactured home park name in the town.
 Street name signs that are in compliance with current town policy are required and may be purchased from the town.